cecid/hermes-docs/docs/source/web_service_communication.rst

 Overview
 --------

 Here is a brief summary about the communication architecture between Hermes and external applications.
-The core of Hermes can attach to any J2EE compliant web server as a servlet.
+The core of Hermes can run on any J2EE compliant web server as a servlet.
 The core itself provides neither any web services or HTTP listeners, nor any functionality related to messaging.
 All features in Hermes are derived from the core using SPA (Simple Plugin Architecture).

 One of the core SPAs, called Main Plugin (shown below in the core SPA layer), provides an HTTP context listener that accepts HTTP requests at the specified context path (extension point) for external invocation.
 The protocol-specific SPA ebMS and AS2 plugins (shown below in the external SPA layer) make use of this listener to provide all SOAP and REST web services.